j4ke-exe/fcc-learn-golang-assets/course/15-generics/exercises/6-type_names/readme.md

 }
 ```

-Remember, `T` is just a variable name, We could have named the type parameter *anything*. `T` happens to be a fairly common convention for a type variable, similar to how `i` is a convention for index variables in loops.
+Remember, `T` is just a variable name.
+We could have named the type parameter *anything*. `T` happens to be a fairly common convention for a type variable, similar to how `i` is a convention for index variables in loops.

 This is just as valid: